 Not everyone’s onboarding should be the same.
 Where you are in the business – front line or not, in Europe or not, in this division or that one – this all influences what’s relevant.
 Making people do irrelevant things is the anti-empathy.
 So do what you can to personalise it, through diagnostics, role selection or other relatively simple design steps that help to make the experience more focused and more empathetic to the individual’s needs and experience.

-Download the free guide: Our onboarding guide takes these points further and shares a whole new way to think about onboarding.
+Download our guide, Onboarding for results - it takes these points further and shares a whole new way to think about onboarding.